You’ve probably thought long and hard about the ways in which you might want to transition.

 Although there’s no reason that trans men need to go on hormones, many choose to because they help bring their body in alignment with who they are.

-If you take testosterone, it might take some getting used to, and you might want to consider doing speech therapy to help adjust to the changes and cultivate the voice you want.
+If you take testosterone, it might take some getting used to, and you might want to consider speech therapy to help adjust to the changes and cultivate the voice you want.

 If you’re wondering about testosterone and its possible effects on your voice, consult with a medical doctor to find out if it’s right for you.